-8. Klutch Floor Drill Press
+8. Klutch Variable Speed with Digital Display Floor Drill Press

-Our final pick in drill presses is a floor drill press from Klutch.
+My final pick in drill presses is a floor drill press from Klutch.
 It’s equipped with a wide range of attractive features which promise to make up for its relatively high price.
 Let’s see what it has to offer.

-This 17-inch drill press comes with a chuck capacity of 5/8 inches, which means you’ll be able to fit it with a wide range of your own drill bits.
+This 17-inch drill press comes with a chuck capacity of 5/8 inches, which means you’ll be able to fit it with a wide range of your drill bits.
 This will allow you to take on any sort of woodworking project with ease.

 But it’s not just wood you can work on with this thing; from plastic to metal, this guy can handle it all.
 That’s thanks to its 1-inch maximum drilling capacity and 1 1/2hp motor, which combines with the 6-inch vertical stroke to afford you precision and control.